Large deviations of the giant in supercritical kernel-based spatial random graphs: Roadmap of the paper

 \emph{Step 2.
 Sharp bounds on the giant's existence (Section~\ref{sec:bootstrap}).} The inequality \eqref{eq:biskup-outline} is worse than~\eqref{eq:ltld-upper}.
 In the next step we improve it: we show the implication that \emph{if}

 \emph{then} for any $\varepsilon'>0$ and some $A'=A'(\varepsilon')>0$,

 Compared to \eqref{eq:biskup-outline}, the $o(1)$ disappeared from the speed-exponent while $(d-1)/d$ and $\zeta_\mathrm{hh}$ entered the maximum.
 To prove~\eqref{eq:outline-er} when $\zeta_\mathrm{long}>(d-1)/d$, we reduce the event $\{|\CC_n^\sss{(1)}|<(\rho-\varepsilon')n\}$ to a large-deviation event for Erd\H{o}s-R\'enyi random graphs, see below \cref{phen:lower}.
-When $(d-1)/d$ is the unique maximum and $\zeta_\mathrm{long}>0$, we prove \eqref{eq:outline-er} with a different renormalisation.
-Using boxes of constant volume $M$, the renormalised model dominates supercritical site-bond percolation on $\Z^d$.
-Using long-edges present due to $\zeta_\mathrm{long}>0$, two neighbouring boxes of volume $M$ are connected by an edge with probability tending to $1$ as $M\to\infty$.
+When $(d-1)/d$ is the unique maximum and $\zeta_\mathrm{long}>0$, we prove \eqref{eq:outline-er} with a different renormalization.
+Using boxes of constant volume $M$, the renormalized model dominates supercritical site-bond percolation on $\Z^d$.
+Using long-edges present due to $\zeta_\mathrm{long}>0$, two neighboring boxes of volume $M$ are connected by an edge with probability tending to $1$ as $M\to\infty$.